WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 **12 Does the scheme address the 'network growth problem'?**

-User can't rely on their key until they can rely on their peers and their peers rely on their keys.
+User can't rely on their key until they can rely on their peers and their peers can rely on their keys.
 It is desirable that each peer does 'due diligence' and ensures that their own identity is secured.
 Does the scheme provide a way of being able to prove this?
 Or at least encourage this behaviour?
 This requires 'mutual dependence' within the social graph, otherwise we would need an infinite number of peers to enforce this strictly.

-## Overview of schemes to consider
+## Overview of Schemes to Consider

 ### Master Secret Recovery

-Multiple keys or passwords can be generated deterministically from a single master key, which is generally stored in a seperate location, which could be offline, on paper or even memorized.
+Multiple keys or passwords can be generated deterministically from a single master key, which is generally stored in a seperate location, which could be offline, on paper, or even memorized.

 While this is not a social scheme, it is worth noting this technique's application in indentifier recovery.
 A derived sub-key can be used to secure the indentifier or account.
 When it is lost or compromised, the master key is used to generate a new sub-key.
-Cryptographic techniques allow a potentially infinite number of sub-keys to be generated, so as long as the master key remains secure, this process can be carried out many times.
+Cryptographic techniques allow a potentially infinite number of sub-keys to be generated, so as long as the master key remains secure this process can be carried out many times.

 QR codes can be used to store data on paper or transfer to an air-gapped (offline) device.
-Furthermore, the key can be stored as a mnemonic phrase of consisting of dictionary words, which are easier for humans to read, write or remember.
+Furthermore, the key can be stored as a mnemonic phrase consisting of dictionary words, which are easier for humans to read, write, or remember.
 Mnemonic phrased can also be engraved into hard metals such as titanium in order to survive fire.

-The limitation of this technique is the existence on a single point of failure, and that it relies on the good practices and resources of the user alone.
+The limitations of this technique are the existence of a single point of failure and that it relies on the good practices and resources of the user alone.
 For example, it is not well suited to users who are travelling.
 It also does not address the inheritance case.

-### Secret sharing schemes
+### Secret Sharing Schemes

-Threshold based secret sharing schemes, originally proposed by Shamir and Blakley, can be used to recover lost keys by generating a set of shares from a given secret which are distributed to trusted peers.
-Shares are points on a polynomial where coefficients are random except for the lowest which is the secret.
+Threshold based secret sharing schemes, originally proposed by Shamir and Blakley, can be used to recover lost keys by generating a set of shares from a given secret which are then distributed to trusted peers.
+Shares are points on a polynomial where coefficients are random except for the lowest, which is the secret.
 The order of polynomial used determines the threshold number of peers required for recovery.

-Feldman, Pederson and Berry proposed methods of introducing verification of shares.
+Feldman, Pederson, and Berry proposed methods of introducing verification of shares.
 This mitigates the problem of not being able to identify which share has been maliciously or accidentally modified.

 For encryption keys these schemes are very useful, as the integrity of the original key is critical for decrypting existing material.
 But for signing keys, when a key has been compromised we are often more interested in establishing a new key than recovering the old one.
 This is a major limitation, and means that such schemes are only useful for identifier recovery in the relatively rare scenario where we can be sure the key is lost but not compromised.